statesman/immersive-template/README.md

 `partials/`: these are little snippets, in the Handlebars partials format, that can be used to generate slideshows, inline photos, etc.

+`tasks/`: this contains grunt tasks loaded by the Gruntfile.

 `public/`: in production, this is the folder that actually serves the project (or it can be the only piece of the project you actually move to production)

 `src/css/`: `less` files that Grunt will transpile into CSS in `public/dist/style.css`